Swiss central bank chief quits over wife's currency deal

 Until the trading scandal erupted, Hildebrand's star had been in the ascendant again after the SNB managed to cap the soaring franc without big new interventions and as parliament approved tough new bank capital rules he had championed.

-He was also appointed vice chairman of the Financial Stability Board (FSB), a global regulator, in November, a position he similarly relinquished on Monday.
+He was also appointed vice chairman of the Financial Stability Board, a global regulator, in November, a position he similarly relinquished on Monday.

 FSB chairman and Bank of Canada governor Mark Carney, who studied with Hildebrand in Oxford, said his departure was a loss.